ACL3: 21. Competition Economics

 Associate Professor, FLAME University

-Dr Yugank Goyal is an Associate Professor of Public Policy at FLAME University.
+Dr Yugank Goyal is an Associate Professor of Public Policy.
 Earlier he taught at Jindal Global Law School.
 His tryst with the Economics of Competition Law began while studying Masters at Erasmus University Rotterdam, where later, he also pursued his PhD in law and economics.
-Given his interdisciplinary background, he enjoys making complex ideas simple, something visible in his treatment of the Economics of Competition Law.

 Complete this course and exercises to earn a certificate.
 Share it with your friends, colleagues, and employers.*